-Manju Menon is a senior fellow at CPR, where she undertakes research, writing and community projects on environmental justice and the politics of resource rights.
+Manju Menon was a senior fellow at CPR, where she undertakes research, writing and community projects on environmental justice and the politics of resource rights.
 Manju has engaged with India’s environmental laws and policies for over two decades.
 She has investigated legal and social processes in the context of the siting, approval and regulation of mining, power generation and construction projects in urban and rural contexts.

 Manju’s ongoing research projects examine the role of governments, courts and citizens in environmental law making and enforcement.
 She co-designs and supports community based projects that aim to use environment, pollution, land and forest laws to protect socio-ecological commons, public health and community livelihoods.
 She contributes to the fields of enviro-legal and policy practice and research through discussion forums and project collaborations with activists, students, law practitioners and administrative institutions.